redditwow/r-wow/README.md

 * H1 is used for sectional headings
 * H2 is used for H1 children headings
 * H3 is reserved for announcements
-* H4 is reserved for special events (Battle.Net World Championships)
+* H4 is reserved for link to sidebar for mobile
-* H5 is reserved for countdowns (Mists of Pandaria Launch)
+* H5 is currently available for use
 * H6 is currently available for use

 SASS Rewrite Coding Standards